The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Costa Rica vs Nicaragua: Which One Should You Visit?

-Hotels are open, flights are operating, and travel insurance is available for purchase.
+Hotels are open, flights are operating, day trips and tours are for sale online, and travel insurance is available for purchase.

-Tourists are not the focus or target of the protests (which should absolutely be avoided by travelers).
+Tourists are not the focus or target of protests (which should absolutely be avoided by travelers).

 Nicaragua is still a destination for intrepid travelers, offering a far different experience than Costa Rica to the south, but it always was.